|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Kawanishi at Konan Plant in Kobe.
 At the factory, painted with green upper surfaces and gray lower surfaces.
 Delivered to the Imperial Japanese Navy (IJN) as Type 2 Flying Boat / H8K2 Emily manufacture number unknown.
 Assigned to an unknown Kōkūtai (Air Group).
 No known markings or tail code.

-On March 30, 1944 took off from Palau on a flight bound for Davao on Mindanao.
-Aboard was passeger Admiral Mineichi Koga.
-Flying into a typhoon, the seaplane crashed into the sea off Cebu on March 31, 1944 around 2:00am.
+On March 30, 1944 took off from Palau on an overnight flight bound for Davao on Mindanao.
+Aboard was passenger Admiral Mineichi Koga.
+On March 31, 1944 around 2:00am entered bad weather while flying in a typhoon and crashed into the sea off Cebu.
+During the crash, Admiral Mineichi Koga was killed.

 Fates of the Crew